Frequently asked questions

 How do I transport the e-bikes?

 If you have a bike carrier (must be rated for e-bikes), you can rent one from us, a truck with a tailgate (we have tailgate covers) or a trailer.
 And as we mentioned we can also deliver them for a fee.

 How far can we go on the e-bikes?

 That depends on you!
 How much do you weigh, how much are you pedaling vs allowing the motor to work hard, are you going uphill a lot vs. more moderate or downhill?
-Typically on moderate road riding we’ll get 20 – 25 miles, maybe a bit more depending on terrain and how much pedal assist you use.
+Typically on moderate road riding we’ll get 25-40 miles, maybe a bit more depending on terrain and how much pedal assist you use.

 I will tell you this.
 If you are riding the Glacier Park Going to the Sun Road https://www.nps.gov/glac/planyourvisit/goingtothesunroad.htm

 You can make it to the top of Logan Pass from Avalanche Lake trailhead parking lot.
-We’ve yet to have someone run out of juice on their bike making it to the top.
 And it’s all downhill coming back so there isn’t much work to be done coming back!
-Plus we always include an extra battery anyways just in case!

 What happens if the weather is bad?